16. Back to the Garden.

 “The mite,” he says, “has real stage presence.
 I could make something of her, if she’d let me.
 I don’t think we have to worry about our little whirly-gig.
 How are the others?”

 Then I’ve got to get my butt back to that garden pronto.
 Let me grab a bite of dinner and I’m gone.
 Got an old hanky?
-Wrap up a nice slab of meat for our Reisig.
+Wrap up a slab of meat for our Reisig.
 And escort me out downstairs, I don’t shimmy down a trellis unless I have to.”
 He releases the latch on the cage and lets himself out, Rosetta watching uneasily.

-“Girlie,” he scolds, “Get this straight.
+“Girlie,” he scolds her, “Get this straight.
 I am your friend.
 I mean you no harm.
 I’m off to find your Ma for you.
 I’ll find all your Mamas.
 Now get back in that bird-roost and comfort your little companions.”
 Dru returns her to the sub-space, along with paper thin slices of the remainder of the pear in case the infants should crave something in their bellies during the night.

 “Did you remember to give them fresh water?” he asks.